voxel51/fiftyone/docs/source/user_guide/model_zoo.rst

   .. group-tab:: Python

-    The Model Zoo is accessible via the :mod:`fiftyone.zoo.models` package.
+    The Model Zoo is accessible via the :mod:`fiftyone.zoo` package.

   .. group-tab:: CLI